 In January 2023, all PLP faculty and CHL director David Volk participated in a day-long retreat to discuss pedagogical issues in two courses-PLP 260 and PLP 360-that provide transitional content and experiential development for students in the Leadership Studies minor.
 All agreed that changes in syllabi and a faculty swap would help to prepare students for current and future leadership roles, provide the necessary background for the PLP 360 Team Practicum experiences, and return the program to the original roots and goals established in the early 2000s.
-Two follow-up meetings determined that annual reviews of each of the four courses was more appropriate until the SLOs are met and course content is fully re-established.
+Two follow-up meetings determined that an annual review of artifacts from all four course was more appropriate until the SLOs are met and course content is fully re-established.

-Current Process:
+Portfolio-Specific Process: